 Round One: The 12 lowest ranked nations played two-legged ties in June 2019.
 Guam, Macau, Mongolia, Timor-Leste, Bangladesh and Cambodia advanced.

-In an attempt to get all games completed, the AFC has decided to hold all matches on a centralised basis.
+In an attempt to get all games completed, the AFC decided to hold all matches on a centralised basis.
 The round was eventually completed between May 31 and June 15, 2021.

+The seven group winners (Qatar were the eighth) and the five best group runners-up progressed.
 The 12 nations shown in bold advanced to round three.

 Group A: China, Syria, Philippines, Maldives, Guam

 Group B: Australia, Jordan, Chinese Taipei, Kuwait, Nepal

 Group C: IR Iran, Iraq, Bahrain, Hong Kong, Cambodia